StergachisLab/fire_consensus_pipeline/README.md

 git branch --show-current
 ```

-If it's not already on peak_calling, switch to taht branch:
+If it's not already on peak_calling, switch to that branch:
 ```
 git switch peak_calling
 ```